 Lady Jane Grey was proclaimed queen in July 1553.
 She was an innocent pawn in a failed military coup by her father- in-law, the Duke of Northumberland.
 Instead, rightful heir Mary I was crowned, while would-be queen Jane and her young husband Lord Guildford were condemned as traitors and sent to the Tower.
 They were initially granted a reprieve, but further rebellion made Jane’s existence more of a threat.
 Mary could not afford to let her live.
 On 12 February 1554 Jane’s husband was publicly executed on Tower Hill.
 Jane, as one of the privileged few, was beheaded within the Tower walls.
 She was 17 years old.

-Although prisoners in the Tower could be kept in solitary confinement and deprived of food, actual physical torture was used as deliberate programme of interrogation.
+Although prisoners in the Tower could be kept in solitary confinement and deprived of food or sleep, actual physical torture was used as a deliberate programme of interrogation.

 This was the principle instrument of torture at the Tower.
 It was a device upon which victims were laid and then pulled slowly by ropes attached to hands and feet.
 Repeated racking increased the agony.

 The only woman reputedly tortured at the Tower during the 16th century was Anne Askew.
 Twenty-five-year-old Anne was accused of being a Protestant heretic.
 When Anne refused to name others who shared her faith, she was racked repeatedly.
 She was carried, as she was unable to walk after torture, to be burnt at the stake.

 Image: A True Description of the Racking and Cruell Handling of Cuthbert Simson in the Tower, from 'Acts and Monuments' by John Foxe (1516-87).